robillardstudio/unmaking-everyday-ai/README.md

 # Unmaking the Everyday AI: A Design Inquiry into Research Tools and AI Nudge

+Borami Kang, Gaëtan Robillard, Yvette Shen, Fabienne Münch, DRS Submission, 2025.

 ## Data and Text Mining Method

-Borami Kang, Gaëtan Robillard, Yvette Shen, Fabienne Münch

 This repertory gives access to 5 csv file.
 Each lists the top keyword found in white papers or online pages published by platforms on responsible AI.
 Two different types of parameters are given: string (word), value (word frequency).